-When you have a craving for a gluten free peanut butter cookie, nothing else will do.
-This small batch recipe (makes 6 large cookies) is perfect if it isn't safe to keep too many cookies around the house.
+When you have a craving for gluten free peanut butter cookies, nothing else will do.
+This small batch recipe is perfect if it isn't safe to keep too many cookies around the house.
 Plus, all the cookies can bake on one tray, so you can be eating homemade peanut butter cookies in about 30 minutes.

 We have a peanut allergy in our family, so I've included notes below on making these peanut free.
 I did a lot of testing to get the peanut free version to taste just the same for you peanut butter lovers who can't enjoy peanuts anymore.